 - You should now see the tar file, along with “log” and “config” on the collar's drive.

 It should now look similar to this:

 Once you have copied the files to the \FW folder, turn the collar on with a short press of the power button (about 1 second).
-The upgrade will begin immediately, indicated by the battery LED blinking Red.
+The upgrade will begin within about 5 seconds, indicated by the battery LED blinking Red.
 The upgrade will take 3-4 minutes to complete.

 Once the upgrade is complete, the battery LED will either change to solid Green (meaning the battery is fully-charged) or blinking Green (meaning your battery is still charging).

 Now, you need to start the collar one more time to finish the upgrade.
 Unplug the cable and turn the collar on with a short-press of the power button (1 second).